Skip to product information

 This box set contains three bottles, one of each of the following wines, made by inspirational producers, the kind of wines which inspired Robin to start Iron & Rose back in 2016 -

-Region - Goriska Brda
+Region - Tenerife

 Wine Style - White Wine